Auditors, Business Advisors & Forensic Audit Services

-HTB Consulting is a firm of Auditors, Business Advisors and Forensic Audit Services established in 2007 by Thembela Mzolo and his business partner Hlonelwa Zantsi.
+HTB Consulting is a firm of Auditors, Business Advisors and Forensic Audit Services that was established by Thembela Mzolo and Hlonelwa Zantsi.

-Today, HTB has become a household name in the consulting business industry with satellite offices in East London, Johannesburg and Cape Town.
+Today, HTB has become a household name in the consulting business industry with satellite offices in East London, Johannesburg and Durban.

 The short name HTB represents the ethos of our strategy, being a holistic technical business, and this demonstrates how we have exclusively packaged our service offering as a business.